Three important reflections inspired by teaching poetry to fifth-grade writers

 Peruse our past posts about reflective practice and self-assessments students can use at the end of the school year.

 One of the lines from the Voices Strong class mantra, taught by Christy Rush-Levine is Write Unapologetically.
-I love these two words side-by-side standing for genuine marks on the page.
-Today, I planned… Continue reading
+I love these two words side-by-side standing for genuine marks on the page. … Continue Reading Writing Unapologetically

 It’s one of those days.
 You know, where you wonder if you really want to keep doing this?
 It’s one of those days.
-You know, where you are positive you are doing exactly… Continue reading
+You know, where you are positive you … Continue Reading On my mind…